vidaud/seta/seta-doc/docs/user-guide/communities/communities.md

 1. You can either use the filters to search the Community or select from the Communities list.
 2. Click  :material-dots-vertical: at the right side of the Community row selected and on section *Membership* scroll on option ^^Restricted Community^^.
 3. The label of the option will change to ^^Request Pending^^.
-4. In the notifications it will appear on ^^Pending change requests^^ a number and by clicking it will open a page to change the request.
+4. In the Administrator profile, on the notifications it will appear on ^^Pending change requests^^ a number and by clicking it will open the administration page where it is possible to manage the request.

 <figure markdown>
   ![Image title](../../img/request_switch_opened.png)